underlay/tasl.io/content/index.md

 # tiny algebraic schema langauge

 tasl is a **schema language for datasets**.
-It represents a generalized version of the relational data model based on [algebraic data types](https://en.wikipedia.org/wiki/Algebraic_data_type).
+It represents a generalization of the relational data model based on [algebraic data types](https://en.wikipedia.org/wiki/Algebraic_data_type), and resembles a strongly-typed version of RDF.

 ```tasl
 # This is a tasl schema!